GoogleCloudPlatform/nodejs-docs-samples/bigquery/README.md

 ```
 Commands:
   create <datasetId>  Creates a new dataset.
   delete <datasetId>  Deletes a dataset.
-  list [projectId]              Lists all datasets in the specified project or the current project.
-  size <datasetId> [projectId]  Calculates the size of a dataset.
+  list                Lists datasets.

 Options:
+  --projectId, -p  The Project ID to use.
+Defaults to the value of the GCLOUD_PROJECT or GOOGLE_CLOUD_PROJECT
+                   environment variables.                                                                       [string]
   --help           Show help                                                                                   [boolean]

 Examples:
-  node datasets create my_dataset                      Creates a new dataset named "my_dataset".
+  node datasets.js create my_dataset                      Creates a new dataset named "my_dataset".
-  node datasets delete my_dataset                      Deletes a dataset named "my_dataset".
+  node datasets.js delete my_dataset                      Deletes a dataset named "my_dataset".
-  node datasets list                                   Lists all datasets in the current project.
+  node datasets.js list                                   Lists all datasets in the project specified by the
+                                                          GCLOUD_PROJECT or GOOGLE_CLOUD_PROJECT environments variables.
-  node datasets list bigquery-public-data              Lists all datasets in the "bigquery-public-data" project.
+  node datasets.js list --projectId=bigquery-public-data  Lists all datasets in the "bigquery-public-data" project.
-  node datasets size my_dataset                        Calculates the size of "my_dataset" in the current project.
-  node datasets size hacker_news bigquery-public-data  Calculates the size of "bigquery-public-data:hacker_news".

 For more information, see https://cloud.google.com/bigquery/docs
 ```